 UK Ancestry Visa

 Commonwealth citizens having ancestral ties to the UK can migrate to live and work in the UK under the UK ancestry visa category.
-The candidate applying under this scheme must have one or more grandparent born in the UK, Channel Islands, or the Isle of Man.
+The candidate applying under this ancestry visa scheme must have one or more grandparent born in the UK, Channel Islands, or the Isle of Man.
 Applicants whose grandparent was born in the Republic of Ireland before March 1922 are also eligible under this category.
 It is immaterial if the grandparent is alive or deceased.
 This facility is also available to those applicants whose parent was adopted by a UK citizen.
-A valid proof of their adoption or birth would have to be provided.
+A valid proof of their adoption or birth would have to be provided for the UK ancestry visa or British Ancestry Visa application

 - Applicants must be a citizen of a Commonwealth country - irrespective of how citizenship was acquired